 In some operational environments, sinusoidal vibration exceeds the acceleration of the random background vibration.
 For instance, all aircraft have base random energy as well as a sinusoidal vibration that typically derives from the turbine engine or rotor blade.
 When sine vibration affects the underlying background random, engineers must include it in the test profile.

-The Sine Tracking, Analysis and Generation (STAG) software generates an accelerated sine on random test profile using time-history files.
+The Sine Tracking, Analysis and Generation (STAG) software generates an accelerated sine-on-random test profile using a time waveform.
 It accelerates the sine and random profiles separately to do so.
 The software extracts the orders from a waveform and generates an accelerated sine tone profile.
 The remaining random content is accelerated with the FDS software.

 The STAG tool combined with FDS allows for the analysis, acceleration, and generation of a test for a device under test (DUT) with a rotational component.